grimy86/MASM-Assembly/Info/Architecture.md

 X86 Caches:
 - Level-1 (**L1**): stored on the CPU
 - Level-2 (**L2**): stored outside and accessed by high-speed data bus

+### Addresses
+- Absolute address: a direct reference of specific location.
+- Segment address (or offset): starting address of a memory segment with the offset value.